PseudoTested/esem-2025-replication-package/README.md

 The tools will be executed on all classes in the args.csv files where `run-project_1.sh` will run all classes in the `args_1.csv` file and `run-project-mt.sh` will run all classes in the `args_mt.csv`.

 ## Analysing the results
-The `analysis` directory contains the scripts and notebooks used to collate and analyze the data.
+The `GapGrep` directory contains the scripts and notebooks used to collate and analyze the data.
-First, install requirements.txt and run `analysis/collate_class_info.py` to collate the tool output data in `project_data`.
+First, install requirements.txt and run `GapGrep/collate_class_info.py` to collate the tool output data in `project_data`.
 Next, run each notebook in `notebooks` to analyze the data and produce plots used in paper.